inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 - `removeFromArray`: Removes one or more items from an array that matches the provided fields.
 - `filter`: Removes items from an array field based on a condition.

 A `transform` action will be performed under the hood with `completeMsgObject` set to true.
-During execution the `model` field in the input message will always be set to the model of the widget the action is directed at (as designated by the `id` field).
-The message `payload` can be used to set values dynamically.
+The `model` field is added to the input message by the modify action before the `transform` actions starts.
+It is read from the model of the widget being modified (as designated by the `id` field).

+The message `payload`, which is passed down from the originating widget or previous action in the pipeline is typically used as the source for setting model fields.

 Main signature of the `modify` action is: